 The term “goodwill” refers to that intangible asset that comes into play only when a company is planning to acquire another company and is willing to pay a price that is significantly higher than the fair market value of the net assets of the company.
 In short, the goodwill can be seen as the difference between the purchase price and the fair market value of a company’s identifiable assets and liabilities.

 The calculation of the goodwill equation is done by adding the consideration paid, the fair value of non-controlling interests, and the fair value of previous equity interests and then deducting the fair value of net assets of the company.

 The goodwill can be calculated by using the following five simple steps:

 Step 1: Firstly, determine the consideration paid by the acquirer to the seller and it will be available as part of the deal contract.
-The consideration is valued either by fair valuation method or share-based payment method.
-The consideration may be paid in the form of stocks, cash or cash-in-kind.
+The consideration is valued either by a fair valuation method or the share-based payment method.
+The consideration may be paid in the form of stocks, cash, or cash-in-kind.

 Step 2: Next, determine the fair value of the non-controlling interest in the acquired company.
 It is the portion of equity ownership in a subsidiary that is not attributable to the parent company.

-Step 3: Next, determine the fair value of equity previous interests.
+Step 3: Next, determine the fair value of equity in previous interests.

 Step 4: Next, figure out the fair value of the net assets recognized in the acquired company.
 It is basically the net of the fair value of assets and the fair value of liabilities.
 It is easily available in the balance sheet.

-Step 5: Finally, the goodwill equation is calculated by adding the consideration paid (step 1), the fair value of non-controlling interests (step 2) and the fair value of previous equity interests (step 3) and then deducting the net assets of the company (step 4) as shown below.
+Step 5: Finally, the goodwill equation is calculated by adding the consideration paid (step 1), non-controlling interests (step 2), and the fair value of previous equity interests (step 3) and then deducting the net assets of the company (step 4) as shown below.